BDC Hamburger Icon

 4. The leads aren’t qualified.

-One way to tell if leads are qualified is to utilize lead scoring, which ranks potential customers using criteria to determine which leads are ready to make a purchase and which are unqualified.
+One way to tell if leads are qualified is to utilize lead scoring — ranking potential customers using specific criteria to determine which leads are ready to purchase and which are unqualified.
+For example, if you sell expensive equipment to other businesses, a startup wouldn’t be a qualified business-to-business lead prospect since it probably can’t afford what you’re selling.
+Iif you sell wedding cakes, people who aren’t engaged wouldn’t be qualified leads.

 5. Your team is making ineffective sales pitches.